Danct12/linux-deploy-in-daily-use/log.md

 Also I'll see if I can get WiFi Connect Utility to work with Android, it might be the same, but not exactly same, never tried so I don't know.

+**UPDATE:** I just checked WineHQ ARM page, and it was just recently updated a few days ago, they has some new information about emulating X86 apps on ARM: https://wiki.winehq.org/Emulation

+They mentioned a brand new project that I have never heard of called hangover, which you can run amd64 programs on arm64.

+So it might be possible to run BonziBUDDY on it, and play Windows solitaire.
+I'll try it when I get back home.